publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch41/m__us_usc_t16_s2103c.md

     (b) __State and regional forest legacy programs__

-        The Secretary shall exercise the authority under subsection (a) of this section in conjunction with State or regional programs that the Secretary deems consistent with this section.
+        The Secretary shall exercise the authority under subsection (a) in conjunction with State or regional programs that the Secretary deems consistent with this section.

     (c) __Interests in land__